Fantasia Fair helps the LGBTIQ* Community

 Transgender Pioneer Awards

-Because so many in the community have sacrificed their careers, their families, and their fortunes because of their commitments to gender, every year we recognize and honor various transgender leaders who have dedicated their lives to change the world so transgender people could find reassurance, learn about themselves, and come together in safety and comfort.
+Because so many in the community have sacrificed their careers, their families, and their fortunes because of their commitments to building community, every year we recognize and honor various transgender and nonbinary leaders who have dedicated their lives to change the world so transgender people could find reassurance, learn about themselves, and come together in safety and comfort.
 Without these transgender pioneers, we would still be hiding in our closets.

 You can learn more about these Pioneer Awards and those individuals who have been honored on our Transgender Pioneer Awards page.